sagnik-datta-02/HackForHealth/README.md

 # Your Therapy

-Welcome to Your Therapy, a comprehensive mental health website designed to provide support and information through innovative features.
-This README file will guide you through the installation, prerequisites, and usage guidelines for the project.
+Welcome to Your Therapy is a comprehensive mental health website that provides support and information through innovative features.
+This README file will guide you through the project's installation, prerequisites, and usage guidelines.

 ## Overview